tvtaerum/cGANs_housekeeping/README.md

 There are a number of other adjustments which were made in order with the hope of improving results.

-#### a. only selecting faces with certain characteristics - such as attractiveness
+#### a. select faces with certain characteristics - such as attractiveness - for analysis

 Only faces identified as being attractive were included.
 Given the attributes associated with attractiveness, such as symmetry, it appeared to be a good way to select out those faces which were complete.
 ```Python